-In 2021 there were 131 late running non-dispensed flights, up from 92 in 2020.
-The majority of those flights either experienced technical issues or were delayed due to weather or air crew Covid-19 testing requirements.
+In 2022 there were 698 late running non-dispensed flights, up from 131 in 2021.
+The majority of those flights either experienced technical issues or were impacted by local or en route weather conditions, or lack of resourcing.

-Heathrow also monitors the number of nights with no late running flights.
-In 2021 there were 270 nights with no late running aircraft compared to 281 in 2020.
+Heathrow also monitors the number of nights with no late running flights between 23:30 and 04:30.
+In 2022 there were 107 nights with no late running aircraft.